ssharpe42/VNLQAC/README.md

 #### Demo

-Code to produce query completion/instance selection images in paper located in `code/demo.ipynb`
+Code to produce some example query completions and instance selections in `code/demo.ipynb`

 Code to produce images with selected instances adapted from Learning to Segment Everything and located here: https://github.com/jinnick/DL_project_NLQAC_Instance_Selection